-Best office space management software (shortlist)
+Best space management software (shortlist)

 - Archie: Best space management software for mid-sized and large hybrid offices and coworking spaces.